hughlaw/themilldunfanaghy/src/pages/index.md

     From our carefully curated Antiques, Egginton paintings, books and furniture, all our bedrooms are unique.

+    We now welcome our canine friends to The Mill.
+With such great walks in the area it seems a shame to leave your dog at home which is why we have two rooms where we allow dogs to stay.
+Doggy  Guidelines can be viewed in more detail below.
   intro2: >-
     Of course, they all feature TV's, heavenly mattresses, complimentary wifi but its the wee added touches that make the difference.